SERVE Programmes Intern Sinead Mulry reflects on her time with SERVE’s Think Global Act Local programme.

 Over the three months I spent in TGAL so far, we’ve had several guest speakers.
 My favourite speaker was James Leonard.
 James discussed his life experiences from past drug addiction to an honours degree in UCC in criminology.
 James was in and out of prison from a young age and felt that it was a familiar way of being because it was where his friends and parents were in the past.
 During his time in prison, he was introduced to heroin at 21.
 He became a user for 10 years and spoke about how the drug made him feel so isolated and separate from society, as well as pushing him into a stereotype, where it was assumed he wouldn’t do much with his life.

 Now James works with Cork Education and Training Board (ETB) Youth Services.
 James also has a very successful podcast called the ‘Two Norries’ that I now love to listen to from time to time.
-By listening to his life changing experiences, James taught me how attitudes and languages can have a huge effect on people and that no culture is superior to the other and that we shouldn’t judge a culture based on another culture, and all culture norms are valid and relevant to that context.
+By listening to his life-changing experiences, James taught me how attitudes and languages can have a huge effect on people and that no culture is superior to the other and that we shouldn’t judge a culture based on another culture, and all cultural norms are valid and relevant to that context.
 This point is relevant to any role in a development context home and abroad.

 TGAL is a great experience, and I have learned so much so far.
 I find myself more engaged on different social injustices and find myself more able to discuss topics such as gender inequality, ethical consumption, and personal development in more detail.
 But most importantly, I’ve learned how to use the information given to me in this programme to better myself and others around me by thinking globally and acting locally.